-- We aim to provide you with a first class service.
+- We aim to provide you with a first-class professional service.

 - We aim to provide your horse with the highest standard of treatment and care.

-- We understand that when your horse is hospitalised, this may be a stressful time and we provide a means for you to have effective communication with the hospital during their stay.
+- We understand that when your horse is hospitalised, this may be a stressful time and we aim to provide a means for you to have effective communication with the hospital during their stay.

-- If your horse has been admitted to the hospital we will provide you with an estimate of costs at the start of treatment and will keep you informed of any changes to this, and will seek your agreement to continue with treatment if the costs are likely to increase.
+- If your horse has been admitted to the hospital, we will provide you with an estimate of costs at the start of treatment.
+Should there be a change to the treatment plan or estimate, we will keep you informed of changes and we will seek your agreement to continue with treatment should the costs increase.